-G-S.5.2.5.
-Permanence. - Graduations, indications, or recorded representations and their defining figures, words, and symbols shall be of such character that they will not tend easily to become obliterated or illegible.

-G-S.5.3.
-Values of Graduated Intervals or Increments. - In any series of graduations, indications, or recorded representations, the values of the graduated intervals or increments shall be uniform throughout the series.

-G-S.5.3.1.
-On Devices That Indicate or Record in More Than One Unit. - On devices designed to indicate or record in more than one unit of measurement, the values indicated and recorded shall be identified with an appropriate word, symbol, or abbreviation.
+- G-S.5.2.5.
+Permanence.
+Graduations, indications, or recorded representations and their defining figures, words, and symbols shall be of such character that they will not tend easily to become obliterated or illegible. - G-S.5.3.
+Values of Graduated Intervals or Increments.
+In any series of graduations, indications, or recorded representations, the values of the graduated intervals or increments shall be uniform throughout the series. - G-S.5.3.1.
+On Devices That Indicate or Record in More Than One Unit.
+On devices designed to indicate or record in more than one unit of measurement, the values indicated and recorded shall be identified with an appropriate word, symbol, or abbreviation.

-G-S.5.4.
-Repeatability of Indications. - A device shall be capable of repeating, within prescribed tolerances, its indications and recorded representations.
-This requirement shall be met irrespective of repeated manipulation of any element of the device in a manner approximating normal usage (including displacement of the indicating elements to the full extent allowed by the construction of the device and repeated operation of a locking or relieving mechanism) and of the repeated performance of steps or operations that are embraced in the testing procedure.

-G-S.5.5.
-Money Values, Mathematical Agreement. - Any recorded money value and any digital money-value indication on a computing-type weighing or measuring device used in retail trade shall be in mathematical agreement with its associated quantity representation or indication to the nearest 1 cent of money value.
+- G-S.5.4.
+Repeatability of Indications.
+A device shall be capable of repeating, within prescribed tolerances, its indications and recorded representations.
+This requirement shall be met irrespective of repeated manipulation of any element of the device in a manner approximating normal usage (including displacement of the indicating elements to the full extent allowed by the construction of the device and repeated operation of a locking or relieving mechanism) and of the repeated performance of steps or operations that are embraced in the testing procedure. - G-S.5.5.
+Money Values, Mathematical Agreement.
+Any recorded money value and any digital money-value indication on a computing-type weighing or measuring device used in retail trade shall be in mathematical agreement with its associated quantity representation or indication to the nearest 1 cent of money value.
 This does not apply to auxiliary digital indications intended for the operator's use only, when these indications are obtained from existing analog customer indications that meet this requirement.

-G-S.5.6.
-Recorded Representations. - Insofar as they are appropriate, the requirements for indicating and recording elements shall also apply to recorded representations.
+(Amended 1973) - G-S.5.6.
+Recorded Representations.
+Insofar as they are appropriate, the requirements for indicating and recording elements shall also apply to recorded representations.
 All recorded values shall be printed digitally.
-(Amended 1975)
+In applications where recorded representations are required, the customer may be given the option of not receiving the recorded representation.
+For systems equipped with the capability of issuing an electronic receipt, ticket, or other recorded representation, the customer may be given the option to receive any required information electronically (e.g., via cell phone, computer, etc.) in lieu of or in addition to a hard copy.
+(Amended 1975 and 2014)